exadel-inc/esl/src/modules/esl-media-query/README.md

 ESLMediaQuery is an extended MediaQueryList wrapper that supports native api and accepts extended ESL Media Query features.

-*Note: Use `ESLMediaQuery.ignoreBotsDpr` marker to enable DPR ignoring for PageSpeed Bots*
+*Note: Use `ESLMediaQuery.ignoreBotsDpr` marker to enable DPR ignoring for PageSpeed Bots.*

 ---